 Personal Assistance Service (PAS) provides free short-term counseling with licensed professionals.
 These professionals offer assessment, short-term counseling and referrals to help resolve a range of personal, work and family problems.
 PAS services are free of charge to Duke Employees and their immediate family members (including retirees) for up to eight visits.

 If I (or my dependents) need to be hospitalized for a behavioral health/chemical dependency admission, what should I do?

-You, your behavioral health provider, or the hospital will need to contact CIGNA Behavioral Health in order to receive benefits.
+You, your behavioral health provider, or the hospital will need to contact Aetna (if your coverage is Duke Select or Duke Basic) or Blue Cross Blue Shield of NC (if your coverage is Blue Care or Duke Options) in order to receive benefits.

 If I do not call prior to an inpatient behavioral health/chemical dependency admission, what will happen?

 If the admission is an emergency and you are unable to call prior to the admission, you, your behavioral health provider, or the hospital should call as soon after the admission as possible, but at least within 48 hours.

 Is residential treatment covered out of network?